 My philosophy for workingIt's not about advice - it's about a deeper understanding of your true being

 open-mindedness and receptivity

-In my counseling practice there is virtually nothing that I haven't seen or heard before.
-And if you have something beyond even that, bring it to me: the good, the bad, the ugly, and even the horrifying.
-Don't be afraid to bring your whole self into the room.
-I will never judge you.
-All I ask is the same of you.
+In my analytical practice virtually nothing is unexpected.
+Bring it into the space: the good, the bad, the ugly, the weird, and even the horrifying.
+Don't be afraid to be your whole self in the room.
+I will never judge you, but things can get uncomfortable.
+All I ask is the same of you - try not to judge me.
 Stay open to whatever comes up during the analytical process.

 Honest reflection on your part

-During counseling sessions, sometimes we have to at look parts of ourselves that aren't very flattering, for example our shadow side.
-I try my best to be your compassionate, but objective witness.
+During analytical sessions, sometimes we must at look parts of ourselves that aren't very flattering, for example a destructive shadow side.
+I try my best to be your compassionate, but boldly objective witness.
+This can sometimes feel confrontational, but I will always do it from love.
 I can only point out what I see, and only you can decide if what I see is valid for you.
-This requires great effort on your part because you have to be willing to look at yourself from different perspectives.
+This requires great conscious effort on your part because you have to be willing to look at yourself from many different perspectives.

 I will meet you with my whole personality, my true being.
 I don't have a therapeutic persona, so to speak.
 Our work together is based on an authentic dialogue.
 I won't use any kind of theoretical approach on you.
 Together we'll discover what works for you.
+I may share music, art, books, or anything else that comes to me which I think would be helpful for your understanding.
 It's really an exploratory process of your depths.
-This means that when you are ready to leave the therapeutic counseling process, you will have the tools to do this work on your own.
+When you are ready to leave the analysis, you will have the tools to do this work on your own.

 sense of humor